 2. Discipline to confront the most brutal facts.

+The paradox is that you need both; one without the other is fatal.
+The POW’s who were pessimists (focusing solely on their brutal reality) had nothing to live for.
 The optimists convinced themselves that they would be out by Christmas…then Easter…then Thanksgiving.
 Eventually, their optimism was crushed, and they died of broken hearts.
 [Read more from Jim Collins]

 In their HBR classic, “The Crucibles of Leadership,” Bennis and Thomas write, “The skills required to conquer adversity and emerge stronger and more committed than ever are the same ones that make for extraordinary leaders.”
-In the process of reflecting during and after his crucible, Stockade identified skills that he used to conquer adversity and emerge stronger.
+In the process of reflecting during and after his crucible, Stockdale identified skills that he used to conquer adversity and emerge stronger.

-These skills–the Stockade Paradox–may well be skills that all leaders need to practice.
+These skills–the Stockdale Paradox–may well be skills that all leaders need to practice.
 In fact, you could argue that they are the essence of leadership.
 Optimism, hope, confidence, and vision on the one hand, and relentless discipline and honest assessment of current reality on the other.
-The gap between the two triggers creative tension that energizes us to collectively develop innovative options and paths that move us forward—and the resilience to keep us alive.
+The space between the two triggers creative tension that energizes us to collectively develop innovative options and paths that move us forward—and the resilience to keep us alive.
 This is leadership in action!